Responsibility

 It’s time for some real talk.

-In this work we are estimating the sensitive identity dimensions of people we see and hear in media.
-These identity dimensions are deeply personal and often impact people’s experiences as they move through the world.
-We strongly believe that to build products and services that are fair, equitable, and inclusive, Responsibility needs to be foundational to our work, and I want to explain what that means.
+In our work, we measure the identity attributes of people we see and hear in media.
+These identity attributes are deeply personal and often impact people’s experiences as they move through the world.
+We strongly believe that to build products and services that are fair, equitable, and inclusive, Responsibility needs to be foundational to our work.

-So, with this context, here are a few of the ways we strive to build our products and business with a responsibility-first approach.
+So, with that context, here are a few ways we strive to build our products and business with a responsibility-first approach.

 I. We partner with experts and advocacy groups

 Our partners have research, resources, and groups of people that together form a representative perspective for the community they work with.
-These partners co-created the annotation guides with us, helped deliver training to our teams, and will work with us as we build more insights into our offerings in the future.
-They help us ensure our products are rooted in the context and needs of the community they advocate for.
-I encourage you to take a look at our partners on our Partners page, visit their sites, and see for yourself all the great resources they have available.
+These partners co-created the annotation guides with us, helped deliver training to our teams, and work with us as we build more insights into our offerings in the future.
+I encourage you to take a look at our partners on our Partners page, visit their sites, and check out the resources they have available.

-I don’t know how else to explain this than by using an example.
-When I look around the industry, I see a lot of companies that have built AI models to assign a gender to a picture or video of a person.
+Let’s use an example to show what we mean by robust.
+If you look around you might notice AI models that assign a gender to a picture or video of a person.
 All of these tech products have results that are either “man” or “woman” (or “male” or “female”).
-There are a lot problems with this, but the biggest two are:
+There are two challenges with this approach:

 These gender models are binary, but gender is not.